asmelko/gigascience24-artifact/README.md

 The artifact comprises the following directories:

+* `benchmark` -- benchmarking scripts
 * `data` -- the (`bnd`, `cfg`) model pairs on which the benchmarks were run
-* `benchmark` -- benchmarking scripts
 * `plots` -- scripts for generating results plots
-* `presented-results` -- containing plots (including some that were not included in the paper), CSV data files with measurements (that were used to generate the plots) and R script that generated the plots
+* `presented-results` -- plots (including some that were not included in the paper), CSV data files with measurements and R script that generated the plots from the data
 * `repos` -- all the implementations of cross-correlation
   - `MaBoSSG` -- GPU code (located under `src`)
   - `MaBoSS-env-2.0` -- CPU and MPI code (located under `engine/src`)